-Saw kerf Front Trims Rear trims
+Saw blade thickness Front Trims Rear trims ...

-The Front trim parameters, for example, allows the specification of the amount of material including kerf allowed at the front of the board for rips and cross cuts.
+The Front trim parameters, for example, allows the specification of the amount of material including saw blade thickness allowed at the front of the board for rips and cross cuts.

 Front trim

 Saw parameters are used to describe each saw; overall cutting length, position of clamps, size of waste flap ...
 Typical parameters are:-